9 Questions to Gauge your eLearning Readiness

 4. Do you have a transition plan in place?

 You can successfully lower employee and instructor resistance by having a detailed transition plan in place.
-You should plan for orientation to eLearning right from the beginning.
+Orientation to eLearning should be part of the process from the very beginning.
+Incorporating instructional design training in your transition plan can help ensure a smoother adoption process.

 5. What is the group-think on eLearning?